MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/index.md

 # Overview

-Custom Learning Solutions by Microsoft is a set of training and adoption tools that will speed your time to value with Office 365.
-Created in partership by the <find the real name of the MAX team>, Microsoft Teams and SharePoint Engineering Groups these simple to use solutions can be installed and customized in your own SharePoint Online tenant and integrated with your installation of Microsoft Teams.
+Custom Learning Solutions by Microsoft is a set of training and adoption tools that will increase your use of Office 365.
+Created in partership by the *find the real name of the MAX team*, Microsoft Teams and SharePoint Engineering Groups these simple to use solutions can be installed and customized in your own SharePoint Online tenant and integrated with your installation of Microsoft Teams.

 > [!IMPORTANT]
 > [!Custom Learnign Solutions are currently in Phase 2 Beta testing by select customers.
-To put your organization's name on the list to be incuded in this test please fill out and submit <this form> Get link]
+To put your organization's name on the list to be incuded in this test please fill out and submit *this form* Get link]

 ## What we offer